alexwlchan/alexwlchan.net/src/_articles/2024/2024-10-06-hover-states.md

 ---
-layout: post
+layout: article
 date: 2024-10-06 21:22:28 +00:00
 title: Two examples of hover styles on images
 summary: When I hover over an image, I can add a border to a link, or change the colours of an SVG icon.
-tags:
-  - css
+topics:
-  - svg
+  - CSS
-  - drawing things
+  - SVG
 old_syntax_highlighting: true
 ---
 I enjoy adding [`:hover` styles][mdn] to my websites.